ProtonMail Reviews& Product Details

 Unlike the Free plan, here you get access to 1 custom domain and access to email filters and autoresponders.
 The short email address can send and receive emails.
 Moreover, you also get access to IMAP support, migration tools, and 100 active custom filters.

 The Professional plan starts at $8 per month per user, which amounts to $75 per year per user.
-The plan is best suited for organizations looking to use secure emails for their work.
+The plan best suits organizations looking to use secure emails for their work.
 In the professional plan, you can add up to 5000 users with 5 GB per user storage.
 Users also get to use five addresses with unlimited folders/labels.
 As it is aimed at business, you get priority customer support.
 You also get two custom domains, email filters, autoresponders, multi-user support, and catch-all email.
 In summary, you get the following with the Professional plan:

 - Messages per day: Unlimited